IMPORTANT 2020 DATES:

 Does Saarland University offer scholarships, “Co-Op schemes”, or student loans for international students?

 In general, there are scholarships.
 The biggest scholarship program is being offered by DAAD for all of Germany.
+The UdS also offers a scholarship call StudienStiftungSaar, but many times students can apply once they are studying in their 2nd or 3rd semester.
 For more information, you may want to ask the International Office, or the Central Student Advisory Service (ZSB).

 Is it possible to do doctoral/Ph.D. studies?